underlay/underworld/MESSAGES.md

 It's important to use the PROV vocabulary consistently, since it will be used to reason across domains.

 The domain of `prov:wasAttributedTo` is `prov:Entity`, which means the object should usually be a blank node qualified with additional properties.
-Occasionally the object may be a content-addressed reference to a previous entity, and only on rarely should it be an external non-Underlay URI.
+Occasionally the object may be a content-addressed reference to a previous entity, and only rarely should it be an external non-Underlay URI.

 For example: